Read and Print Model Data

 Step 3: Load the model and check for errors

-Now we instance the model and the library manager is asked to read the finite element model informations and inject it into the model object:
+Now we instantiate the model and the library manager is asked to read the finite element model information and inject it into the model object:

 /* instance model object for finite element model */